STAR-Research/18-847B-F22/README.md

 **Discussion Platform:**  Students enrolled in the course should have received a Slack invitation.
 Please contact the instructors via email if you did not receive an invite.

+**Paper reviews:** https://cmu-18-847-f22.hotcrp.com/ (Create an account ASAP!)
+We will read and review up to two research papers before each class.
+Each student will present two-three such papers during the course of the semester.
+To submit a review after logging in, click on the paper you wish to review and follow the prompts to enter your review in terms of "strengths," "weaknesses," etc. Here is the review [template](https://gist.github.com/kasikci/49e7107dfdee281d6f6450b132555550) we will use.
+The paper reviews allotted for each class are due on the day of the class by noon ET.
+Please submit your review exactly once.
+You may view other students' reviews after you submit your own review.
+Feel free to click on the "Good review" button for the reviews you like.
+Please refrain from clicking on the "Needs work" button for other students' reviews (you will be penalized for this).
+For additional information, please check the FAQ section below.

 **Projects:** Students will work in groups of three on a semester-long, open-ended research project on a cutting-edge data center topic.
 Larger/smaller groups will not be approved.

-**Reading Assignments:** We will read and review up to two research papers before each class.
-Each student will present two-three such papers during the course of the semester.
+**Reading Assignments:**

 ### Grading Algorithm
 * **(35%) Course Project:** Students will work in teams of three on a research project on improving data center systems.
 Deliverables will include a proposal, mid-term presentation, final presentation, and final research paper.
 This assignment will provide students with the experience of performing research in the field of modern large-scale computing.